27manavgandhi/gold-bot/strategy.md

 - Stop losses were hit rapidly with no chance for 20-pip gain execution
 - Account equity curve showed continuous erosion

-**Conclusion:** The strategy generated too many low-probability signals in unfavorable market conditions.
-A 20% win rate with 1.3:1 RR is mathematically impossible to scale into an account.

 ---